cy6erlem0n/cy6erlem0n/README.md

 # 👋 Hi, I'm Dmytro — aka cy6erlem0n

-24 y.o. self-taught developer based in Berlin 🇩🇪
+Self-taught developer based in Berlin 🇩🇪, passionate about backend, cybersecurity and automation.
-Working with Python, DevOps, Cybersecurity, Automation, Vue.js, Django
-Looking for opportunities in IT: Backend / Security / Automation / Tech Support
+Open to roles in backend engineering, IT security, or technical support.

 ---